Berco63/TvDomSamsung/en_US/index.md

   > To be used in conjunction with port 8002.

+- **WOL**

+  Indicator used to switch on the television from the network.

+  (Please note, this option is not available on all Tizen models.)

+  Check the option **Direct** if the signal is sent to the TV's IP address, or **Broadcast**  if the sending is done over the entire network.
+In this case, enter the associated subnet mask.

 - ***Application TV***

   It is free application code.
 Here, I have entered *jeedom.tizen.app.samsung*.